-- Information about the Ph.D. and the M.A. programs in Speech Communication
+- Information about the Ph.D and the M.A. programs in Communication Studies

-- The Department of Speech Communication website has extensive information on faculty, program, and research focus.
+- The Department of Communication Studies website has extensive information on faculty, program, and research focus.
 The page is updated on an annual basis, so it should accurately reflect the current incarnation of the department.
-Questions can also be sent to individual faculty members by using their email addresses, or you can contact Dr. Edward Panetta, the Director of Debate, at 706-542-4445.

 - The University of Georgia website provides general information about the University as well as search functionality and a user-friendly interface.

 - The Graduate School has a site dedicated to providing easy access to information about graduate programs at the University, as well as providing on-line copies of forms needed at various stages of one's graduate career.
 These are the people who ultimately control one's financial destiny.